Construction Equipment Operators

 Construction equipment operators may have irregular schedules, such as continuing around the clock or late into the night.
 Most construction equipment operators work full time, and some work more than 40 hours per week.
 The work may be seasonal in areas of the country that experience extreme cold.

-Overall employment of construction equipment operators is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.
-Employment growth is expected to vary across the construction equipment operator occupations.
-(See table below.)
+Overall employment of construction equipment operators is projected to grow 5 percent over the next ten years, slower than the average for all occupations.

 See all construction jobs.

 Employment of Construction Equipment Operators